Published 16 Dec 2020

 Candidates should be able to provide 1-2 key metrics to indicate how their strategies have performed, and explain the key determinants for that performance over time.
 Focus less on the performance, and more on the metrics and the reasoning that the candidate provides.

-Candidates should be able to tie the campaigns back to:
+Candidates should be able to tie the digital marketing strategies back to:

-If your company is large and requires complex workflows eg. regular use of engineering team resources, approvals from finance, get buy-in from the business teams, you may want to look out for someone who has worked in similar environments in the past.
+If your company is large and requires complex workflows eg. regular use of engineering team resources, approvals from finance, get buy-in from the business team members, you may want to look out for someone who has worked in similar environments in the past.

 What to look out for: